-The DMFA may upon request from the Administrative Partner and on a case-by-case basis endorse that the Completion Report replaces the Yearly Report.
+The DGBP Secretariat may upon request from the Administrative Partner and on a case-by-case basis endorse that the Completion Report replaces the Yearly Report.

-The final audited statement of accounts should be submitted by the Maturation Projects no later than four months after the completion of the partnership activities.
+The Maturation Projects should submit the final audited statement of accounts no later than four months after the completion of the partnership activities.
 The Full Projects must submit it no later than six months after finalising the partnership activities.
 The final audited financial statement must include all payments, including the final audit fee.
-The submission should include the auditor's report and the financial statements8.
+The submission should include the auditor's report and the financial statements10.
 Besides, it should include an overview of income and expenditure and show the overall DMDP budget as comparison.